santileortiz/keyboard_layout/README.md

   basis and is willing to spend time giving feedback to developers.
 - Decide on an input method per language from all the available.
-- Work with each one of the language advisors to agree on a subset of configuration options provided by the choosen input method.
+- Work with each one of the language advisors to agree on a subset of configuration options provided by the chosen input method.
 These will be provided directly from the switchboard plug.

 Final Notes